-TIP When considering your insurance needs check with Consumer Affairs Victoria and insurance brokers who specialize in insuring not-for-profit organisations before making any decisions.
+TIP When considering your insurance needs, check with Consumer Affairs Victoria and insurance brokers who specialise in insuring not-for-profit organisations before making any decisions.

-See Justice Connect www.nfplaw.org.au for more detail on Insurance and Risk Management for Community Organisations.
+See Justice Connect's Not-for-Profit Law Program at www.nfplaw.org.au for more detail on Insurance and Risk Management for Community Organisations.

-TIP Being auspiced by or affiliated with another organisation their insurance may cover your meeting place, and activities needs.
-If considering these arrangements be sure to ask about insurance coverage.
+TIP Being auspiced by or affiliated with another organisation might mean that their insurance may cover your meeting place, and activities needs.
+If considering these arrangements, be sure to ask about insurance coverage.